blakecallens/contactform-pencilblue/README.md

     git clone https://github.com/alexcurtis/contactform-pencilblue.git
     ```

-2. Install the contactform-pencilblue plugin through the manage plugins screen in the admin section (/admin/plugins).
+2. Install the contactform-pencilblue plugin through the manage plugins screen in the admin section. (/admin/plugins)

 3. Go to the contactform-pencilblue settings screen and setup the following options: (/admin/plugins/contactform-pencilblue/settings)